dummy4program/QAProject/README.md

 <summary align="center">Opportunities to learn</summary>

 Time management was the single biggest challenge during this project, particularly because I had some external distractions due to illness.
-A significant amount of time was also spent trying to get the Github network graph to look like a "textbook" example should.
-This is evidenced in some of my earlier commits in this Github repository where the work done was either insignificant or manufactured to be able to add a commit on purpose and try to force Github to diversify the branches I was using (main/dev/feature).
+Some time was also spent trying to get the Github network graph to look like a "textbook" example should.
+This is evidenced in some of my earlier commits in this Github repository where the work done was either insignificant or manufactured to be able to add a commit on purpose and try to force Github to diversify the branches I was using (main/dev/feature), as testing prior to starting this repo had suggested that would help.
 Further research revealed that Github is not always 100% accurate when creating network graphs and with this being a small project it wasn't an ideal scenario to worry about details like that.
-So there was a learning opportunity to remain focused on more important tasks rather than getting caught up in particular details.
-Although, this didn't have a negative impact on delivering the project on time as I continually re-evaluated my plan and remaining schedule each day to ensure I would reach my goals.
+So there was a learning opportunity to clarify the importance of smaller details like that with the project client earlier against criteria for delivery before spending time on trying to perfect them.
+This didn't have a negative impact on delivering the project on time as I continually re-evaluated my plan and remaining schedule twice a day to ensure I would reach my goals.

 I came to realise the importance of clarifying any ambiguous details in the original brief early on.
 For example, quantifying subjective terminology to help with the project aims and planning.
-Or also clarifying that despite the project listing some possible stretch goals there was no grading incentive to complete them - whereas there was the possibility of _losing_ points by underachieving in delivering the Minimum Viable Product ("MVP").
+Or also clarifying that despite the project listing some possible stretch goals there was no grading incentive to complete them - whereas there was the possibility of _losing_ grading points by underachieving in delivering the Minimum Viable Product ("MVP").
 This shifted my focus from attempting to achieve stretch goals to instead ensuring that every aspect of the MVP was as good as I could possibly make it in the time given.
 I've learnt to clarify details such as these right away in future.

 I also learnt some niché technical details through trial and error or finding appropriate help to fix problems such as needing to set _Coverage Configurations_ appropriately when running JUnit tests, or how using H2 rather than MySQL for database implementation means that the double datatype needs to be declared slightly differently in a schema.